AMReX-Codes/amrex/_sources/Basics.rst.txt

       // dm is DistributionMapping
       int ncomp = 4;
       int ngrow = 1;
-      mf.define(ba, mf, ncomp, ngrow);
+      mf.define(ba, dm, ncomp, ngrow);

-Given an existing MultiFab, one can also make an alias MultiFab as follows.
+Given an existing :cpp:`MultiFab`, one can also make an alias MultiFab as follows.

+.. highlight:: c++

 ::